 My hope with Hypomanic Euphoria is not only to entertain you for half an hour out of your life, but to show you, the audience through comedy that your mind, your evolutionary house of your own creativity, can indisputably erase the boundaries between reality and your own visionary thoughts.

-Nineteen PETA Activists were arrested during Wednesday’s Rose Parade in Pasadena, California.
+Nineteen PETA Activists were arrested during the Rose Parade in Pasadena, California on New Year’s Day.
 They were detained and handcuffed by police when attempting to block and sit in front of a SeaWorld-sponsored float in the parade.
 They wore shirts and held signs that said “SeaWorld hurts Orcas” and “Boycott SeaWorld.”
 SeaWorld’s float, oddly was the only float in the Rose Parade to have Police and security escorts.
 The float entry received mixed reactions.

 Since the debut of Blackfish, a documentary about Tilikum, a captive Orca who lives at SeaWorld Orlando, SeaWorld has felt the hit by people realizing how the lights and the glamour are covering up something more dark.
 “More and more people are becoming aware of the awful prison that is SeaWorld,” says Meggan Anderson, one of the arrested protesters.
 “SeaWorld destroys families and has a horrible track history of care for their animals and trainers both.
 Captivity is NO way for anyone to learn more about these beautiful animals.”